Luce (Tramonti a nord est)

-"Luce (Tramonti a nord est)" (translating to 'Light (Sunsets in the North-East)') is a song by Italian singer Elisa released on March 6, 2001 as the fourth and final single from the second studio album Asile's World.
-The English version of the song, "Come Speak to Me" was published in 2002.
+"Luce (/it/) (Tramonti a nord est)" (translating to 'Light (Sunsets in the North-East)') is a song co-written and recorded by Italian singer Elisa released on March 6, 2001 as the fourth and final single from her second studio album Asile's World.
+The English version of the song, "Come Speak to Me" was released in 2002.

 The song won the annual Sanremo Music Festival, being awarded with six awards, including the "Mia Martini Critics' Award" and the "Songwriter Award".
 The song is considered a classic of Italian music culture of the new millennium by Italian music critics and one of the best song in Sanremo Festival's history, being included in numerous publications and lists, including Rolling Stone Italia, TV Sorrisi e Canzoni, Rockol, and Panorama.

 The song became the singer's first number one in the Italian singles chart, also debuting Swiss, Belgian and Dutch charts.

 Background and composition

 The song, originally composed in the spring of 2000, was written by Elisa in English under the title "Come Speak to Me".
 The singer-songwriter later translated the lyrics into Italian with Zucchero Fornaciari's help, who wrote part of the refrain, namely the aside: 'Siamo nella stessa lacrima' (We are in the same tear), to participate in the 2001 edition of the Sanremo Music Festival, becoming the first song published in Italian by Elisa in her career.
 It is heavily influenced by Björk, with references to Peter Gabriel during the chorus bassline.
 In a later interview with Rockol, Elisa told of her meeting with Zucchero and the meaning of the song:I clearly remember meeting Zucchero, who wrote the verse 'Siamo nella stessa lacrima' (We are in the same tear), which was absolutely his own idea and a sentence that I would never have written. [...]
 Visiting his house was like entering a film, with plants everywhere and peacocks.
 His studio then looked like a hobbit house, he had a low table, an upright piano, papers everywhere with written words, it was like entering a laboratory.
 He was extremely humble, he didn't look like Sugar, he was more of a scholar. [...]
 "Luce" for me was a magical piece, it was one of the most important songs I had written, it marked a strong change in my writing.
 What I had done before was very metaphorical, I didn't speak so directly about my own things, it was a song of great emotional commitment and in addition to writing it in English, I had tried, and succeeded, to open a window to sing it in Italian as well.
 It tells of the end of a love story, it was really liberating to say it in my own language too, so the message would have reached the person the song was addressed to.